This introduction will take you through every step involved in the creation and use of phishing email templates.

 A phishing email template is the actual email that a target will receive when delivered as part of a phishing campaign.
 The phishing email is the actual content a user reads and as such it plays a critical role in the success of phishing simulations.

-To ensure each email has a level of uniqueness towards each target, we provide you the ability to configure content that will be dynamically inserted at the time of delivery.
+To ensure each email has a level of uniqueness towards each employee, we provide you with the ability to configure content that will be dynamically inserted at the time of delivery.
 This content and the keyword inserts are as follows:

 {{.PhishWebsite}}